 Tesla Model S range, battery & charging

-Few electric cars on sale can match the range offered by the Tesla Model S, which comes with a 95kWh battery in Long Range and Performance forms.
+Few electric cars on sale can match the range offered by the Tesla Model S, which comes with a 95kWh battery in both Long Range and Plaid forms.
 For comparison, the Jaguar I-Pace boasts a 90kWh battery, while the Audi e-tron also features a 95kWh unit.

 Tesla Model S range

-The Model S Long Range – with its 95kWh battery – comes with a range figure of 405 miles, although it's likely you'll manage a little less in the real world.
-The Performance uses the same size battery, but its predicted range is lower due to its additional weight: its official quoted range is 396 miles on a single charge.
+The 2022 version of the Model S Long Range – with its 95kWh battery – has a range figure of 405 miles, although it's likely you'll manage a little less in the real world.
+The Plaid uses the same-size battery, but its predicted range is lower due to its additional weight: officially 390 miles on a charge.
 Compare this to the I-Pace, which is sold with a 90kWh battery and a quoted range of 292 miles.

 In This Review

 - 1VerdictThe Tesla Model S remains one of the most desirable electric cars on the market, but its qualities come at a substantial price